-- refer to the class specific drop deadline information which will be available in PAWS in the first-year engineering student resources section. - speak with an academic advisor in order to discuss how your decision will impact pre- and co-requisites for other classes you are and/or are planning to take.
+- refer to the class specific drop deadline information which will be available in PAWS in the first-year engineering student resources section. - speak with an academic advisor in order to discuss how your decision will impact preand co-requisites for other classes you are and/or are planning to take.

-Flex Option
+Flex Option Schedule

-The Flex Option is available for anyone wishing to pursue a reduced course load.
-This option extends required first-year courses over two years, to allow for more time for family, a job, sports, extracurricular activities or studying.
-The Flex schedule is predetermined to ensure prerequisites are met and so that you are still considered a full-time student.
+The Flex Option schedule is available for anyone wishing to pursue a reduced course load.
+This option extends required first-year courses over two years, to allow for more time for to adjust to university and post-secondary learning, family, a job, sports, or extracurricular activities.
+The Flex Option schedule is predetermined to ensure prerequisites are met and so that you are still considered a full-time student.